redhat-cip/software-factory/docs/intro.rst

 Once your are authenticated on Gerrit your are also logged in on Redmine and Jenkins.
 A logout from one service logs you out from other services as well.

-Currently SF provides two kind of backends to authenticate:
+Currently SF provides three kind of backends to authenticate:

 * LDAP backend
 * Github OAuth
+* local user database hosted in the managesf node

 .. image:: imgs/login.jpg